weaversa/cryptol-course/labs/Salsa20/Salsa20.md

 can prove this using Cryptol.

 You may be wondering, what does it mean for a function to be invertible?
-Well, it means that a function (say, quarterround) has an inverse function (call it quarterround') such that for all possible values of y, quarterround' (quarterround y) == y.
+Well, it means that a function (say, `quarterround`) has an inverse function (call it `quarterround'`) such that for all possible values of y, `quarterround' (quarterround y) == y`.
 Unfortunately the author didn't provide us with such an inverse function.
 Now, we could attempt to create it, but there is a much simpler solution here!

 A function is invertible if
  * each input maps to a unique output (collision free) and